cosmin-dumitrache/cloud-lab/README.md

 There should be one exception to this.
 For requests going to http://your-server/api/some-path, it should defer to your api server listening on localhost:8081.

-Here's and example Nginx configuration file you could use.
+Here's an example Nginx configuration file you could use.

 ```
 $ sudo vim /etc/nginx/sites-enabled/default